 Improving S3 read performance

-Another issue we noticed with S3 was that opening of files took a significant amount of time – at least 50 milliseconds per file.
+Another issue we noticed with S3 was that opening files took a significant amount of time – at least 50 milliseconds per file.
 This problem becomes pronounced when the input dataset has lots of small files and file open latency forms a significant portion of overall execution time.
 To alleviate this problem, we included an optimization wherein we open an S3 file in a background thread a little while before it is actually required by the map task.
 This hides the file open latency.
-One thing to be aware of is that if a S3 file is opened, but not read from for a while, S3 returns a RequestTimeout and potentially penalizes the caller.
+One thing to be aware of is that if an S3 file is opened, but not read for a while, S3 returns a RequestTimeout and potentially penalizes the caller.
 We tested this optimization with a simple hive test.
 Our dataset consisted of 80000 files, each of size 640KB.
 We noticed an improvement of 30% in a count(*) query as a result of this optimization.

 These are just a couple of ways we’re making the Hadoop stack play well in the cloud.
 The S3 I/O optimizations are part of the Qubole Data Service that is now generally available.
 Users can signup for a free account and get the benefits of this and many other optimizations we have made to build the fastest and most reliable Hadoop offering in the Cloud.
 If solving these sorts of problems interests you, please ping us at [email protected].
 We’re hiring!